snaplet/docs-old/docs/index.md

 ## The solution

-That's where Snaplet comes in!
-We're a self-service workflow that allows developers to copy and transform a database to create snapshots, which can be restored into any development environment in a snap!
+Snaplet is a self-service workflow that allows developers to copy and transform a database which can be restored into any development environment.

 ### Examples

-1. Imagine joining a new team, typing `snaplet restore` and getting a snapshot of the database from the evening before
+1. Join a new team, run `snaplet restore` and get a snapshot from the evening before
-2. Seeing a bug in production, typing `snaplet restore --new` and restoring an "on demand" snapshot in an instant
+2. See a bug in production? run `snaplet restore --new` and restore an "on demand" snapshot in an instant
-3. Starting each PR with a fresh snapshot of the database
+3. Write E2E tests again actual data
+4. Spin up pull request/ deploy preview databases with actual data
-4. Writing data-migrations against actual data
+5. Write data-migrations against actual data

 ### The workflow